rustyrazorblade/cassandra/doc/source/operating/backups.rst

                ...
 PRIMARY KEY (id)
                ... );

-Flush the keyspace and table.
+Flush the keyspace and table:

 ::